freakout42/formax/README.md

  - no operating system exits in the engine
  - 3FA security can be setup easily

-Enterprise requirements are accomplished immaculate:
+Enterprise requirements are fully accomplished:
  - Security \
     high standards for source code \
     minimized use of libraries \